Miroslav Marinov

-Miroslav Kalinov Marinov (Мирослав Калинов Маринов; born 7 March 2004) is a Bulgarian footballer who plays as a striker for Bulgarian First League side Botev Vratsa.
+Miroslav Kalinov Marinov (Мирослав Калинов Маринов; born 7 March 2004) is a Bulgarian footballer who plays as a striker for Fratria.

 Club career

-Born and raised in Vratsa, Marinov started playing football at the age of 8 for local football club Botev Vratsa.
-He has spent seven years at the clubs' academy before being promoted to the first team at the age of 15.
+Born and raised in Vratsa, Marinov started playing football at the age of 8 for the local football club Botev Vratsa.
+He spent seven years at the clubs' academy before being promoted to the first team at the age of 15.
 He made his debut in a friendly against PFC Litex Lovech on 3 July 2019.

 On 22 November 2020, he made his official First League debut, coming in as a substitute for Brazilian Tom against Cherno more Varna, becoming the youngest ever Botev Vratsa player to play in a competitive top division game at 16 years and eight months.

-Marinov was assigned to Botev's second team, competing in Third League where he has scored seven goals in the opening 13 matches of the 2020–21 season.
+Marinov was assigned to Botev's second team, competing in Third League where he scored seven goals in the opening 13 matches of the 2020–21 season.
 At the end of 2020, he was voted in the divisions' best 11 by all teams' head coaches.
 He finished the season with ten goals in 17 games before being promoted full time to the first team.